habedi/mongo-analyser/README.md

 Mongo Analyser is a TUI (text user interface) application that helps users get a sense of the structure of their data in MongoDB.
-It allows users to extract the schema, metadata, and sample documents from MongoDB collections, and chat with an AI assistant to explore and understand their data better.
+It allows users to extract the schema, metadata, and sample documents from MongoDB collections and chat with an AI assistant to explore and understand their data better.

 **Why Mongo Analyser?**